Martial Artist

 Balance and structure

-Anytime you would fall prone, you can spend a technique die to land on your feet.
-If you would take damage from falling, roll the technique die and reduce the damage by the result.
+Anytime you would fall prone, you can spend 1 Technique Die to land on your feet.
+If you would take damage from falling, roll the spent Technique Die and reduce the damage by the result.

 Disarming parry

-When an enemy strikes you with a melee attack, if you are wearing armor, you can spend one or more technique dice to parry the blow.
-When you do, roll the technique dice and subtract the sum from the damage.
+When an enemy that is Close to you Attacks, you can spend one or more Technique Dice to parry the blow so long as you are wearing armor.
+When you do, roll the Technique Dice and subtract the sum from the damage.

-If the damage is reduced to 0 or lower, you parry their blow into your metal elbow guards.
-Armed opponents are disarmed and must spend an action picking up their weapon.
+If the damage is reduced to 0 or lower, you parry their blow into your elbow guards.
+Armed opponents are disarmed and must spend an Action to pick up their weapon.
 If they are unarmed, they take 1d4 damage.

 Efficiency of motion